So Full of Love

-So Full Of Love is a 1978 album by The O'Jays.
-The album contains the #1 R&B hit "Use ta Be My Girl", and was awarded RIAA Platinum Certification for sales of 1,000,000 copies.
+So Full of Love is the twelfth album by the O'Jays, released in 1978 by Philadelphia International.
+The album contains the No. 1 R&B hit "Use ta Be My Girl", and was awarded RIAA platinum certification for sales of 1,000,000 copies.

 The single "Brandy" has long been speculated by many fans to be about a woman.
-However, in 2013, production team Gamble and Huff revealed the song was, in fact, written about a dog.
+However, in 2013, production team Gamble and Huff revealed the song was written about a dog.

+Critical reception

+The Bay State Banner praised "the O'Jays' best harmonizing since 'I'll Be Sweeter Tomorrow' and their most casual smoochie lyrics in nearly that many years."

 Track listing

-All songs written by Kenneth Gamble and Leon Huff, except where noted.
+Tracks 1-3 written by Kenneth Gamble and Leon Huff; all others as noted.